AlaTomKing/alatomking.github.io/README.md

 - twitter (privated): [@AlaTomKing](https://twitter.com/AlaTomKing)
 - scratch: [@AlaBruhKing](https://scratch.mit.edu/users/AlaBruhKing), [@AlaTomKing](https://scratch.mit.edu/users/AlaTomKing)

+## bedroom.rbxl

+i officially add a promotion to our dev studio

+we make outstanding robloxian games such as a game about murder, flying, jumping and hiding inside one of the most densest places of the world

+here's our github org link: https://github.com/bedroomrbxl

+here's our roblox group link: https://www.roblox.com/communities/32972385

+here's the discord link too: https://discord.gg/5JsEPQa8n7

 ## why
 ~~im a video game developer, speficially for roblox. but i know one or two about making games in other engines such as unity and godot. unreal engine is too much for my laptop so idk about that~~